 The Program for Biomedical Ethics at Yale School of Medicine serves as a nexus for a community of individuals from throughout the medical campus and beyond who share a common interest in education, research, and clinical practice in the field of medical ethics.

 Our affiliated faculty and staff is drawn from the Yale School of Medicine and joined by members of the Schools of Nursing, Law, Divinity, Epidemiology and Public Health, as well as Yale-New Haven Hospital staff, colleagues from the Interdisciplinary Center for Bioethics, The Hastings Center and others.
 The Program for Biomedical Ethics incorporates a diverse group that brings a wide range of experience and expertise to the table.
 Many of those on our affiliated faculty and staff are known nationally and internationally in the field of bioethics.

 Our program coordinates the ethics education of Yale medical students over the course of the four years, including assistance for those who choose to write their thesis in this area.
 In addition, educational programs are provided for other members of the Yale medical community, such as journal clubs, working groups and special conferences.

 Additionally, our faculty Bioethics Journal Club, led by Drs.
-Lydia Dugdale and Tom Duffy, continued on a monthly basis as did our Community Bioethics Forum (CBF) led by Ms. Lori Bruce.
+Lydia Dugdale and Tom Duffy continues on a monthly basis, as does our Community Bioethics Forum (CBF) led by Ms. Lori Bruce.
 The CBF serves as an educational interface between the Yale School of Medicine and members of the community for the discussion of issues related to medical and research ethics.
-A Bioethics Interest Group (BIG) for medical, public health, physician assistant and nursing students met throughout the academic year.
+A Bioethics Interest Group (BIG) for medical, public health, physician assistants and nursing students also meets monthly throughout the academic year.
 Most of our sessions are open to all interested parties, and specifics about all of them can be found on this website.

 Mark R. Mercurio, MA, MD